Former UK leader Blair joins Carney and Rubio on Trump’s ‘Board of Peace’ for Gaza

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Tim Lister, Jennifer Hansler, Ibrahim Dahman and Tal Shalev contributed reporting
+CNN’s Tim Lister, Jennifer Hansler, Ibrahim Dahman, Tal Shalev and Billy Stockwell contributed to this report.